apache/arrow/docs/source/cpp/dataset.rst

 The most optimal partitioning layout will depend on your data, access patterns, and which systems will be reading the data.
 Most systems, including Arrow, should work across a range of file sizes and partitioning layouts, but there are extremes you should avoid.
-To avoid pathological behavior, keep to these guidelines:
+To avoid worst case behavior, keep to these guidelines:

  * Avoid files smaller than 20MB and larger than 2GB
  * Avoid partitioning layouts with more than 10,000 distinct partitions.